Last updated: 15/06/20 | 13:08

 Have you got an example of how your organisation is responding or adapting your work during the Covid-19 outbreak?
 Send it to our Communications Officer Isobel Archer and we'll consider it for sharing in Light Lunch, Twitter or on this page.

 Clinks has a process for escalating operational issues directly with HMPPS, including a daily phone call.
 We'll update our frequently asked questions as and when information becomes available.

 Lucy Frazer, Minister of State at the Ministry of Justice has written to Clinks CEO Anne Fox on responding to Covid-19 and the voluntary sector.
 Lucy Frazer writes, "I wanted to say a huge thank you to Clinks staff and the charities working in criminal justice for their immediate and constructive response to the exceptional circumstances in which we find ourselves."
 Read the letter here

-We have set up a Reducing Reoffending Third Sector Advisory Group (RR3) special interest group on Covid-19 to formally channel policy discussions and suggestions into The Ministry of Justice and HMPPS.
-The group consists of the existing RR3 membership, plus additional voluntary sector colleagues who have been co-opted to the group for their specialist expertise.
+We have set up a Reducing Reoffending Third Sector Advisory Group (RR3) special interest group on Covid-19 to formally channel policy discussions and suggestions into The Ministry of Justice (MoJ) and HMPPS.
+The group meets regularly and consists of the existing RR3 membership, plus additional voluntary sector colleagues who have been co-opted to the group for their specialist expertise.